Title-1

 Rhode Island’s G/T Framework and Advanced Coursework Ecosystem: Renzulli Learning Side by Side

-| Rhode Island Requirement or Ecosystem Component | Renzulli Learning Contribution |
+RIGL 16-42 1982 Regulations 11 Identification Devices Selection Team PrepareRI / ACN Advanced Coursework Framework| Rhode Island Requirement or Ecosystem Component | Renzulli Learning Contribution |

 |---|---|

-| RIGL 16-42: Four Categories General intelligence; specific academic aptitude; creative thinking; visual, literary, or performing arts | CTC addresses creative thinking and arts categories directly.
-Profiler covers intellectual engagement and academic aptitude.
-Leadership Assessment addresses RIDE’s ESSA-expanded definition including leadership capacity.
+| RIGL 16-42 Four Categories General intelligence; specific academic aptitude; creative thinking; visual, literary, or performing arts | The CTC addresses creative thinking and arts categories directly.
+The Profiler covers intellectual engagement and academic aptitude.
+The Leadership Assessment addresses RIDE’s ESSA-expanded definition including leadership capacity.
 Together, all four statutory categories and the ESSA expansion are covered. |

-| 1982 Regulations: Device 1 Creativity tests required as one of the 11 approved device types; districts must use at least three devices; directly names creativity as an identification instrument type | CTC is Device 1: the purpose-built creativity test that satisfies this criterion.
-It provides scored creativity evidence that cannot be approximated by cognitive ability or achievement tests alone, and is particularly important for the creative thinking category and arts category. |
+| Device 1 Creativity Tests Required as one of the 11 approved device types; districts must use at least three devices; directly names creativity as an identification instrument type | The CTC is Device 1: the purpose-built creativity test that satisfies this criterion.
+Provides scored creativity evidence that cannot be approximated by cognitive ability or achievement tests alone, particularly important for the creative thinking category and arts category. |

-| 1982 Regulations: Device 3 Nominations including teacher, peer, parent, school psychologist, guidance counselor, principal, and self-nomination; self-nomination explicitly listed | Profiler operationalizes student self-nomination: the student’s structured self-report of interests, intellectual preferences, and engagement patterns is the most rigorous form of self-nomination available.
+| Device 3 Nominations Teacher, peer, parent, school psychologist, guidance counselor, principal, and self-nomination; self-nomination explicitly listed | The Profiler operationalizes student self-nomination: the student’s structured self-report of interests, intellectual preferences, and engagement patterns.
 For teacher nomination support, Profiler results give classroom teachers structured data to inform their nominations. |

-| 1982 Regulations: Classroom Data One of the three minimum devices MUST consider student performance in the regular classroom; data collected from the classroom teacher | Profiler interest and engagement patterns; enrichment database activity engagement logs; PBL products as demonstrated classroom-context performance evidence.
-These tools generate observable, documentable classroom performance data that teachers can contribute to the selection team review. |
+| Classroom Data One Required Device One of the three minimum devices MUST consider student performance in the regular classroom; data collected from the classroom teacher | Profiler interest and engagement patterns; enrichment database activity engagement logs; PBL products as demonstrated classroom-context performance evidence \u2014 generating observable, documentable classroom data that teachers can contribute to the selection team review. |

-| 1982 Regulations: Equity Procedures unbiased insofar as possible; documented efforts to identify from special populations: non-English speaking, disadvantaged, handicapped | CTC creativity evidence less dependent on English language proficiency.
-Profiler student self-report reduces teacher nomination bias.
-EFA twice-exceptional profile makes disability-masked giftedness visible.
-All three directly address the three special population categories named in the regulations. |
+| Equity Special Populations Procedures unbiased insofar as possible; documented efforts to identify from non-English speaking, disadvantaged, handicapped populations | The CTC’s creativity evidence is less dependent on English language proficiency.
+The Profiler’s student self-report reduces teacher nomination bias.
+The EFA’s twice-exceptional profile makes disability-masked giftedness visible.
+All three directly address the named special populations. |

-| 1982 Regulations: Program Identifiably different from standard program; system-wide access; ongoing progress evaluation; annual eligibility re-evaluation; parent acquaintance; staff development | Enrichment database (identifiably different instruction), PBL (original investigations beyond standard program), PSP (ongoing evaluation, annual re-evaluation records, parent communication documentation).
+| Program Criteria Identifiably Different + Annual Review Identifiably different from standard program; system-wide access; ongoing progress evaluation; annual eligibility re-evaluation; parent acquaintance | Enrichment database (identifiably different instruction), PBL (original investigations beyond standard program), PSP (ongoing evaluation, annual re-evaluation records, parent communication documentation).
 All program regulation criteria are addressed. |

-| Advanced Coursework Ecosystem AP, dual enrollment, concurrent enrollment, ACN; PrepareRI; Readiness-Based Graduation Requirements; national leader in AP growth; equity emphasis; all students default to college-career ready | Renzulli Learning provides what the coursework ecosystem does not: identification of individual gifted students (who gets recognized and how), enrichment programming beyond grade-level content (depth, complexity, and original investigation), and personal learning profiles that persist through the AP/dual enrollment experience.
-Students who enter the Advanced Coursework ecosystem without enrichment and identity development lack the self-directed learning skills that maximize what advanced coursework can offer. |
+| Advanced Coursework AP / PrepareRI / ACN / Class of 2028 National leader in AP growth; equity emphasis; all students default to college-career ready | Renzulli Learning provides what the coursework ecosystem does not: identification of individual gifted students, enrichment programming beyond grade-level content, and personal learning profiles that persist through the AP and dual enrollment experience \u2014 building self-directed learning skills that maximize what advanced coursework can offer. |

 Rhode Island Gifted and Talented Education: Common Questions